usegalaxy-eu/website/_events/2020-07-17-biocontainers-talk-qa.md

 hidefooter: true
 ---

-**nf-core Hackathon**

-The nf-core hackathon in July this year will be fully virtual, so you can contribute to nf-core and get your pipeline started from the comfort of your homes.
+The __nf-core hackathon__ in July this year will be fully virtual, so you can contribute to nf-core and get your pipeline started from the comfort of your homes.
 Bjoern will give a talk about Bioconda and BioContainers and how both technologies are building the fundament of todays reproducible science infrastructure.